LBCrion/sfwbar/doc/sfwbar.rst

 ``Taskbar`` widget may contain the following options

 labels [true|false]
-  an indicator whether to display an application title within the taskbar.
+  an indicator whether to display an application title within the taskbar

 icons [true|false]
-  an indicator whether to display application icons within the taskbar.
+  an indicator whether to display application icons within the taskbar

 filter_output [true|false]
   specifies whether taskbar should only list windows present on the same output as the taskbar

+title_width
+  set maximum width of an application title in characters

 rows
   a number of rows in a taskbar.